ashstashp/nowplaying-app_public/README.md

 - Press login.
 <img src="https://files.ashstashp.com/nowPlaying_app/instructions/login-subsonic.png"/>

+### Settings:
+Starting in version v0.1.5, you could save your Subsonic login information to a secure keyring on your device.

+> [!NOTE]
+> Uh, kinda forgot to save the server version too.
+I will fix this in the next update.

+- To save, press the "Save Subsonic Login" button.
+- To load, press the "Load Subsonic Login" button.
+- To delete, press the "Delete Subsonic Login" button.

-### More Coming Soon!
+## More Coming Soon!
 While we only have two options available many self hosted providers use Subsonic! :]

 We would love to add support to many more.
 However, it takes time, and there are sometimes issues with provider API's.

+# App Settings:
+Starting in v0.1.4, we added a settings tab.
+You can edit, and save settings for the app here.
+Below will be a detailed description on what each setting does.

+### Font Size:
+While this is kinda self explanitory, the way it works might confuse people.

+The default value is 16px.
+The font size is limited to a minimum of 1px.
+This is the "Base" font size, most font elements are changed based on this value (from +8 to +16 I believe).
+All icons are also affected by this value, but it's much less noticable due to their size.

+### Art Size:
+The size of the album art is 200px^2.
+The album art size is limited to a minimum of 1px^2.
+This is the actual image size, and only affects the album art image.
+There is also a preview of the song you are currently playing available.

+### Show Logout button:
+Whether or not the logout button is visible on the Now Playing screen.

+The default value is true, but can be changed to false.

+### Auto Login:
+Whether or not the app tries to log into your last used provider on launch.
+Apart of the Quality of Life (QOL) features.

+When enabled, the app will attempt to connect to your last used provider with the saved credentials.
+This can be disabled.

+### Logout:
+Visible only when logged in, will log you out of any current used service.
+Does not affect auto login features.

+### Restore Defaults:
+Restores and saves the default settings.

+### Test Error Popup:
+Throws a popup error.
+Made for dev purposes, and I'm too lazy to remove from public releases.

+### Save and Exit:
+Will save the settings to work on next launch, then return to your previous screen.
+> [!NOTE]
+> Reloading the application without saving will not save any settings.

-## OS Compatability
+# OS Compatability
 As of writing this, the application is only built for Windows.
 We will attempt to make native distrobutions for Linux and MacOS, but will not guarentee anything.
-All available installers are located inside of "Current Release" and will be seperated into OS, and file when applicable.
+All available installers are located inside of both "Current Release" and "Releases," and will be seperated into OS and file when applicable.

-## Images:
+# Images:
 ### The HomeScreen:
 <img src="https://files.ashstashp.com/nowPlaying_app/promo/homescreen.png">